shahriar-math1364/data-science-/Project2/Readme.md

 An XGBoost model is trained and optimized using GridSearchCV.
 The best model is selected based on hyperparameter tuning, achieving an impressive accuracy of about 97%.
 A detailed classification report and a heatmap of the confusion matrix are provided for model evaluation.

-## Evaluation
-- The evaluation section presents the performance metrics for each model, including accuracy, a classification report, and a confusion matrix.
-It highlights the accuracy achieved by each model.

 ## Results
 - The results section discusses the model with the highest accuracy, the XGBoost model after hyperparameter optimization.
 The project showcases this model as the best-performing one, with an accuracy of approximately 97%.